AnomalyInnovations/toolbeam-cli/README.md

 ### tb whoami

-Shows information about the current logged in session.
-Also, shows the API key of the current user.
+Shows information about the user currently logged in.
+Also, shows the API key of the user.

 ### Toolbeam Spec